-- \8.2 Tax Opinion of Stikeman, Elliott. - Form of Voting and Exchange Trust Agreement to be entered into in connection with the acquisition of Discreet Logic Inc. (attached as Appendix D to the Joint Proxy Statement/Prospectus). - Form of Indemnification Agreement entered into by and between 10.1 Autodesk, Inc. and each of its directors and officers (incorporated by reference to the exhibit filed with Autodesk, Inc.'s Annual Report on Form 10-K for the fiscal year ended January 31, 1995). - Autodesk, Inc.'s 1987 Stock Option Plan, as amended (incorporated by reference to the exhibit filed with Autodesk, Inc.'s Annual Report on Form 10-K for the fiscal year ended January 31, 1996). - Autodesk, Inc.'s Employee Qualified Stock Purchase Plan and form of Subscription Agreement, as amended (incorporated by reference to the exhibit filed with Autodesk, Inc.'s Annual Report on Form 10-K for the fiscal year ended January 31, 1996).
-10.4 Autodesk, Inc.'s 1990 Directors' Option Plan, as amended - (incorporated by reference to the exhibit filed with Autodesk, Inc.'s Annual Report on Form 10-K for the fiscal year ended January 31, 1998). - 10.5 Autodesk, Inc.'s 1996 Stock Plan, as amended (incorporated by reference to the exhibit filed with the Registrant's Annual Report on Form 10-K for the fiscal year ended January 31, 1998). - Agreement between Autodesk, Inc. and Carol A. Bartz, dated April 7, 1992 (incorporated by reference to the exhibit filed with Autodesk, Inc.'s Report on Form 10-Q for the fiscal quarter ended April 30, 1992). - Autodesk, Inc.'s Nonstatutory Stock Option Plan, as amended 10.7 (incorporated by reference to the exhibit filed with Autodesk, Inc.'s Report on Form S-8 filed on January 28, 1998). - Teleos Research 1996 Stock Plan (incorporated by reference to the exhibit filed with Autodesk, Inc.'s Registration Statement on Form S-10.8 8 filed on July 23, 1996).
-Softdesk, Inc. 1992 Stock Option Plan (incorporated by reference to - the exhibit filed with Autodesk, Inc.'s Registration Statement on Form S-8 filed on April 3, 1997). - 10.10 Softdesk, Inc. 1993 Director Stock Option Plan (incorporated by reference to the exhibit filed with Autodesk, Inc.'s Registration Statement on Form S-8 filed on April 3, 1997). - 10.11 Softdesk, Inc. 1993 Equity Incentive Plan (incorporated by reference to the exhibit filed with Autodesk, Inc.'s Registration Statement on Form S-8 on April 3, 1997).
-10.12 Autodesk Inc.'s 1998 Employee Qualified Stock Purchase Plan - (incorporated by reference to the exhibit filed with Autodesk, Inc.'s Report on Form 10-K for the fiscal year ended January 31, 1998). - 10.13 Form of Support Agreement to be entered into in connection with the acquisition of Discreet Logic Inc. (attached as Appendix C to the Joint Proxy Statement/Prospectus) . - \11.1 Computation of Per Share Earnings. - Subsidiaries of Autodesk, Inc. (incorporated by reference to the 21.1 exhibit filed with Autodesk, Inc.'s Report on Form 10-K for the fiscal year ended January 31, 1998). - 23.1 - 23.2 - Consent of Ernst & Young LLP, Independent Auditors.
+- \8.2 Tax Opinion of Stikeman, Elliot. - Form of Voting and Exchange Trust Agreement to be entered into in connection with the acquisition of Discreet Logic Inc. (attached as Appendix D to the Joint Proxy Statement/Prospectus). - Form of Indemnification Agreement entered into by and between the 10.1 Registrant and each of its directors and officers (incorporated by reference to the exhibit filed with the Registrant's Annual Report on Form 10-K for the fiscal year ended January 31, 1995). - The Registrant's 1987 Stock Option Plan, as amended (incorporated by reference to the exhibit filed with the Registrant's Annual Report on Form 10-K for the fiscal year ended January 31, 1996). - The Registrant's Employee Qualified Stock Purchase Plan and form of Subscription Agreement, as amended (incorporated by reference to the exhibit filed with the Registrant's Annual Report on Form 10-K for the fiscal year ended January 31, 1996).
+The Registrant's 1990 Directors' Option Plan, as amended - (incorporated by reference to the exhibit filed with the Registrant's Annual Report on Form 10-K for the fiscal year ended January 31, 1998). - 10.5 The Registrant's 1996 Stock Plan, as amended (incorporated by reference to the exhibit filed with the Registrant's Annual Report on Form 10-K for the fiscal year ended January 31, 1998). - Agreement between the Registrant and Carol A. Bartz, dated April 7, 1992 (incorporated by reference to the exhibit filed with the Registrant's Report on Form 10-Q for the fiscal quarter ended April 30, 1992). - The Registrant's Nonstatutory Stock Option Plan, as amended 10.7 (incorporated by reference to the exhibit filed with the Registrant's Report on Form S-8 filed on January 28, 1998). - Teleos Research 1996 Stock Plan (incorporated by reference to the 10 8 exhibit filed with the Registrant's Registration Statement on Form S- - 8 filed on July 23, 1996).
+Softdesk, Inc. 1992 Stock Option Plan (incorporated by reference to the exhibit filed with the Registrant's Registration Statement on Form S-8 filed on April 3, 1997). - 10.10 Softdesk, Inc. 1993 Director Stock Option Plan (incorporated by reference to the exhibit filed with the Registrant's Registration Statement on Form S-8 filed on April 3, 1997). - 10.11 Softdesk, Inc. 1993 Equity Incentive Plan (incorporated by reference to the exhibit filed with the Registrant's Registration Statement on Form S-8 on April 3, 1997). - 10.12 Registrant's 1998 Employee Qualified Stock Purchase Plan (incorporated by reference to the exhibit filed with the Registrant's Report on Form 10-K for the fiscal year ended January 31, 1998). - 10.13 Form of Support Agreement to be entered into in connection with the acquisition of Discreet Logic Inc. (attached as Appendix C to the Joint Proxy Statement/Prospectus) . - \11.1 Computation of Per Share Earnings. - Subsidiaries of the Registrant (incorporated by reference to the 21.1 exhibit filed with the Registrant's Report on Form 10-K for the fiscal year ended January 31, 1998). - 23.1 - 23.2 - Consent of Ernst & Young LLP, Independent Auditors.
 Consent of Arthur Andersen & Cie.
-Consent of Wilson Sonsini Goodrich & Rosati, Professional Corporation \23.3 (see Exhibit 5.1) - +23.4 Consent of Piper Jaffray, Inc., financial advisor to Autodesk, Inc. - +23.5 Consent of Volpe Brown Whelan & Company, LLC, financial advisor to Discreet Logic Inc. - +24.1 Powers of Attorney.
+Consent of Wilson Sonsini Goodrich & Rosati, Professional Corporation \23.3 (see Exhibit 5.1) - 23.4 Consent of Piper Jaffray, Inc., financial advisor to the Registrant. - 23.5 Consent of Volpe Brown Whelan & Company, LLC, financial advisor to - 24.1 Powers of Attorney (see signatures).

-'''

-99.1 Autodesk's Form of Proxy.
+99.1 The Registrant's Form of Proxy.

-99.2 Discreet's Form of Proxy (English version).
+- 99.2 Discreet's Form of Proxy (English version).
 99.3 Discreet's Form of Proxy (French version).

-'''